elegant-scipy/elegant-scipy/markdown/ch5.markdown

-Libraries like scikit-image and SciPy already contain algorithms for transforming (rotating & warping) images effectively, but what if you were head of the Numpy Agency for Space Affairs and had to rotate millions of images streaming in from the newly launched Jupyter Orbiter?
+Libraries like scikit-image and SciPy already contain algorithms for transforming (rotating & warping) images effectively, but what if you were head of the NumPy Agency for Space Affairs and had to rotate millions of images streaming in from the newly launched Jupyter Orbiter?